j-griffith/sos-ci/README.md

 - In order to use the mail notification option, install:
   * postfix
   * sendmail
+- Make sure you have the system you're running all of this on set up such that you can log on to your instances with SSH.
+Personally I set up my systems with a .ssh/config file that includes my OpenStack IP ranges and the key associated with them, but of course use whatever method you like.

 Current Status
 --------------

+Update Mar 12, 2025
+* Cleaned up the ansible config pieces a good bit
+* Improved the logging
+* Added hooks to create a DB and keep track of results/stats
+* Remove hard coded variables that refer to my system and account

 Update Dec 22, 2014
 * Been running this for a few months now, pretty reliably
 * Only issues I've encountered are cleanup issues from Tempest